How to collect patient feedback beyond paper and phone surveys

 4. On-location QR codes: QR codes had gained significant traction prior to 2020, and the pandemic launched them into the mainstream, cementing their spot in everyday life.
 Healthcare organizations can capitalize on this movement.
 Scannable QR codes are an easy way to assess patient feedback based on location, instantly gauge patient satisfaction in physical facilities, and provide actionable data to work with.
 Take the pulse of what’s happening in waiting rooms, cafeterias, parking lots, or any other on-site location where you can display a QR code.
 Now that QR codes have reached mass adoption, they’re a low-lift way to collect information.

 Learning what patients want and need lets you deliver a better care experience.
-Digitalizing patient feedback collection lets you do this with increased ease, across the patient journey.
+Digitalizing how you collect patient feedback lets you do this with increased ease, across the patient journey.

 Digitalization also allows you to further segment data, leading to rich, meaningful insights into the patient experience.
 And then we can use this information to better understand the experience of specific populations.

 Want to explore this topic further?
-We'd love to chat—reach out to an expert here.
+We'd love to chat—reach out to a patient feedback expert here.